fp7mplane/protocol-ri/doc/protocol-spec.md

 The basic messages in the mPlane protocol are capabilities, specifications, and results, as described above.
 The full protocol contains other message types as well. **Withdrawals** cancel capabilities (i.e., indicate that the component is no longer capable or willing to perform a given measurement) and **interrupts** cancel specifications (i.e., indicate that the component should stop performing the measurement). **Receipts** can be given in lieu of results for not-yet completed measurements or queries, and **redemptions** used to retrieve results referred to by a receipt. **Indirections** can be used by a component to delegate a specification to a different component. **Exceptions** can be sent by clients or components at any time to signal protocol-level errors to their peers.

 In the nominal sequence, a capability leads to a specification leads to a result, where results may be transmitted by some other protocol.
-All the paths through the sequence of messages are shown in the diagram below; message types are described in {{message-types}} below.
+All the paths through the sequence of messages are shown in the diagram below; message types are described in [Message Types]{#message-types} below.
 In the figure below, solid lines mean a message is sent in reply to the previous message in sequence (i.e. a component sends a capability, and a client replies or follows with a specification), and dashed lines mean a message is sent as a followup (i.e., a component sends a capability, then sends a withdrawal to cancel that capability).
 Messages at the top of the diagram are sent by components, at the bottom by clients.

 ![Potential sequences of messages in the mPlane protocol](./message-paths.png)